 One final attribute that professional grade watercolour brands endeavour to make a selling point of their paint is transparency.
 If paint is transparent, it lets through the white of the surface below.
 You can use transparent pigments to create light areas more easily, or layer them to make colours appear opaque.

-This list is ordered from the top quality professional grade brands, to the budget friendly brands at the bottom.
+I’ve ordered this list from the top quality professional grade brands, to the budget friendly brands at the bottom.

 The best watercolour paint brands

 Considered to be the finest quality watercolour paint, Schmincke’s Horadam Aquarell set of 48 colours are brilliantly intense.
 Each colour has a maximum pigment load and uses specially selected Kordofan gum arabic binding medium from southern Sahara.

 The paint is fully reusable when dried on a palette, in both tube and pan paint.
 Expect a high control of paint flow, even on softer watercolour papers.

 Schmincke uses only the most lightfast pigments, often making single pigment colours for optimum mixing results.

 You can get 139 colours of Schmincke watercolours in tube and pan form.

 M. Graham watercolour paint

 M. Graham tubes come in a vibrant range of 70 carefully selected colours, the majority of which contain a single pigment, giving you clean mixing results.